 Not everyone with PSC will need a liver transplant

-A large international study of over 7,000 people with PSC found that less than half did not need a transplant 7.
+A large international study of over 7,000 people with PSC found that less than half needed a transplant 7.
 Everyone with PSC experiences the disease differently; no single person has the same symptoms, biliary damage, associated IBD or rate of progression 78.
 PSC can advance at different rates, rapidly in some people, and slower in others 7 so it is very difficult to say who will need a transplant.

 In general, one of the following situations could indicate it is time to assess your suitability for liver transplant 80: